rocky-linux/documentation/docs/desktop/gnome/decoder.md

 ## Conclusion

-Eager to learn more about or have more ideas for this app?
-[Submit an issue in Decoder's repository at GitLab](https://gitlab.gnome.org/World/decoder/-/issues).
+Whether it's to share a restaurant's Wi-Fi with friends, grow your business, or network with other professionals at a conference, Decoder can ease the process of creating and scanning QR codes.
+Eager to learn more about or have more ideas for this application?
+[Submit an issue to its repository at GitLab](https://gitlab.gnome.org/World/decoder/-/issues).